 NATIONAL LEADERS IN PEDIATRIC CARE

-Ranked No. 5 in the nation by U.S. News & World Report, Children's Hospital Los Angeles (CHLA) provides the best care in California.
+Ranked among the top 10 pediatric hospitals in the nation, Children’s Hospital Los Angeles (CHLA) provides the best care for kids in California.

 Here world-class experts in medicine, education and research work together to deliver family-centered care half a million times each year.
 From primary to complex critical care, more than 350 programs and services are offered, each one specially designed for children.